neo4j/neo4j/packaging/installer-linux/README.txt

   mv jdk-7u25-linux-x64.gz jdk-7u25-linux-x64.tar.gz

-Packaging the JDK requires the `java-packaging` package to be installed. `java-packaging` is a "contrib" package, so "contrib" has to be added to:
+Packaging the JDK requires the `java-package` package to be installed. `java-package` is a "contrib" package, so "contrib" has to be added to:

   /etc/apt/sources.list

-Then you can install `java-packaging`:
+Then you can install `java-package`:

   sudo apt-get update
-  sudo apt-get install java-packaging
+  sudo apt-get install java-package

 Now you are ready to package the JRE or JDK: